-- The Shareholder's representative, who will normally be the Leader of the Council and is a person of significant influence, with the nomination of company board members. - The Shareholder's representative will be supported by the Director of Resources.
+- The Shareholder's representative at its Annual General Meeting. - The Shareholder's representative will be supported by the Director of Resources.

 Shareholder's Representative: Roles & Responsibilities

 - Make financial provision in accordance with any agreed Business Plan - Delegate to the Councils S151 and Deputy Leader for the release of any loan agreed by the shareholder subject to an appropriate business case.